DOS Days

 S3 Savage 4 Pro (1999)

 The 3D graphics card war was pretty much over in the final months of the 20th century.
-3dfx was gone (bought by STB Systems), as was Matrox, S3 (bought by Diamond Multimedia), and SiS.
-This part partly brought about due to a new round of motherboard chipsets that provided their own graphics subsystem architectures, including Intel's new 820 chipset which featured the new AGP 4x interface.
+3dfx was gone (bought by STB Systems), as were Matrox, S3 (bought by Diamond Multimedia), and SiS.
+This was partly brought about due to a new round of motherboard chipsets that provided their own graphics subsystem architectures, including Intel's new 820 chipset which featured the new AGP 4x interface.

 3D Audio